What Is A Forward Contract?

 A quick example:

-- Steven owns an agri firm in Ireland but sells significant volumes to UK supermarkets, receiving his revenue in sterling.
+- Steven owns an Agri firm in the UK but sells significant volumes to Irish supermarkets, receiving his revenue in Euro.
 When the client places an order with Steven’s company, a future price is agreed.
-Upon shipment of order, a sterling invoice is then raised.
+Upon shipment of order, a Euro invoice is then raised.

 - He speaks to his Clear Treasury account manager and they discuss the current spot rate for an exchange and possible forward rates, as well as examining the potential to split the exchange between the two.

-- Three months later on the agreed settlement date, Steven transfers his pounds to Clear Treasury and has his euro on a same-day basis.
+- Three months later on the agreed settlement date, Steven transfers his Euro's to Clear Treasury and receives his Pound Sterling on the same-day.

 Keep it simple